vikejs/vike/readme.md

 - `export { render }`
 - `export { prerender }`

-The `*.page.server.js` file is lazy loaded only when needed.
+The `*.page.server.js` file is lazy-loaded only when needed.

 <br/>